-The Usage report in the Windows Dev Center dashboard lets you see how customers on Windows 10 (including Xbox) are using your app, and shows info about custom events that you've defined.
-You can view this data in your dashboard, or download the report to view offline.
+The Usage report in Partner Center lets you see how customers on Windows 10 (including Xbox) are using your app, and shows info about custom events that you've defined.
+You can view this data in Partner Center, or download the report to view offline.

 Near the top of the page, you can select the time period for which you want to show data.
 The default selection is 30D (30 days), but you can choose to show data for 3, 6, or 12 months, or for a custom data range that you specify.